dcnarch/sales-predictions/README.md

 ![Boxplot of Sales Trend](images/ItemBoxplot.png)

-My presentation of the data can be found here: (/BigMartSalesPresentation.pptx)
+My presentation of the data can be found here: (BigMartSalesPresentation.pptx)